Triathlon distances, training and equipment explained - Cycling Weekly

 >>> Best turbo sessions for cyclists

-If you’re racing a sprint, you’d focus on slightly shorter efforts, and those competing in longer distances might want to think about 2 x 40 or 3 x 20 minute intervals to prepare them for long distances just below FTP/threshold.
+If you’re racing a sprint, you’d focus on slightly shorter efforts, and those competing in longer distances might want to think about 2 x 40 or 3 x 20 minute intervals to prepare them for long distances around FTP/threshold.

 Triathlon run training